Kjos/OculusGoStreamer/README.md

 - Streams over websockets.
 - Supports Go virtual keyboard.
 Input is copied to clipboard on PC and then copy-pasted, so it can handle all characters.
 - Supports Go pointer for mouse.

+##Instructions:
+- Install VLC.
+It's required.
+- Run from commandline: java -jar OculusGoStreamer.jar
+- Or any other way you run Java programs.
+- Visit the address printed in the terminal, it will have port 7578.
+- Visit the address in your Oculus browser.
+- Click the keyboard icon to open the keyboard.

 ##Notes
 - At 10% battery the connection or browser will be limited and streaming will stutter.